h4wl/l5r/input/water-spells.md

 - Duration: 5 Rounds
 - Raises: Duration (+2 Rounds per Raise)

 A Unicorn secret spell based on gaijin magic, this spell uses the Water kami’s control over internal energy to briefy create a temporary connection between two people, merging their chi and allowing them to call on each others’ knowledge and skill.
-The targets must be touched simultaneously by the caster to establish the initial link of Water kami, and must remain within 50’ of each other for the link to continue functioning – if this distance is exceeded, the spell immediately ends.<br>
+The targets must be touched simultaneously by the caster to establish the initial link of Water kami, and must remain within 50’ of each other for the link to continue functioning – if this distance is exceeded, the spell immediately ends.

-In game terms, the linked people are able to use each others’ Skills, employing whichever Skill Rank is higher<br>
-for a given task.
+In game terms, the linked people are able to use each others’ Skills, employing whichever Skill Rank is higher for a given task.
 However, they do not gain the benefts of Mastery Abilities.

-### STEED OF THE EBBING TIDES
+### Steed of the Ebbing Tides
 - Ring/Mastery: Water 4 (Travel)
 - Range: 25’
 - Area of Effect: One summoned steed